Karel Janeček: Gambling

-Janeček, in the 1990s, and after playing the game in various casinos in the United States and elsewhere, created a simulation software for advantage play in Blackjack, which he marketed under the brand "Statistical Blackjack Analyzer."
-The sim program has been praised by many gambling researchers.
-He has acted as a consultant for the casino games industry, including the creators of Blackjack Switch, which, before it became operational, was tested by Janeček-created software.

-Janeček, along with Brett Harris, Mike Canjar, Winston Yamashita, Pete Moss, Kim Lee, and other gambling theorists, contributed to the development of what has become known as "optimal betting theory", and the discovery that it is possible to calculate a true count for unbalanced counting systems in casino Blackjack.
-He has regularly contributed articles in gambling-research websites, such as Stanford Wong's BJ21.com.

-Janeček recommends treating the handling of advantage play "as just another investment".
+While studying in the United States in the 1990s, Janeček became interested in blackjack and card counting and played blackjack semi-professionally in American casinos.
+In 1995, he developed the Statistical Blackjack Analyzer (SBA), software for simulating blackjack strategies and analysing their expected returns and risk.

+SBA was subsequently used by Don Schlesinger for simulations published in his book Blackjack Attack, and specialist publications described SBA as one of the more advanced blackjack simulators of its period.
+Janeček also carried out mathematical analysis for Blackjack Switch.

+Janeček also wrote about mathematical approaches to blackjack wagering and risk.
+His article “Optimal Wagering and Betting”, published in Blackjack Review in 1998, examined methods for determining optimal betting strategies using simulations generated by SBA.
+He also contributed analyses and participated in technical discussions on Stanford Wong's BJ21 blackjack community.

 Presidential bid

 On 21 January 2022, Janeček announced that he would be running in the 2023 Czech presidential election.
 He submitted 73,000 signatures, but this total was reduced following sample analysis to 48,000 (later the court labeled some of them as valid but he still failed to meet the criteria by 80 signatures), below the requirement.
 Janeček submitted a complaint to the Supreme Administrative Court.
 His complaint was rejected by the court on 13 December 2022.

 Janeček subsequently endorsed Petr Pavel in both rounds.
 On 3 February 2023 he submitted a complaint to the Supreme Administrative Court over the presidential election process.
+The Supreme Administrative Court rejected the challenge on 14 February 2023.
+The Constitutional Court rejected his subsequent complaint in May.

 Personal life

 Janeček has two daughters from his first marriage to Michaela, and a son from his second marriage to Mariem.
 Since May 2017, he has been in a relationship with Lilia Khousnoutdinova, and they have a daughter and a son.
 They got married first in a Buddhist wedding ceremony in Bhutan in 2017 and officially on 21 December 2021 in Prague.
+He is a Buddhists.